brendt/stitcher.io/src/content/blog/2017-11-11-shorthand-comparisons-in-php.md

 But do you really know how they work?
 Understanding these operators makes you use them more, resulting in a cleaner codebase.

+Before looking at each operator in depth, here's a summary of what each of them does:

+- The [ternary operator](#ternary-operator) is used to shorten if/else structures
+- The [null coalescing operator](#null-coalescing-operator) is used to provide default values instead of null
+- The [spaceship operator](#spaceship-operator) is used to compare two values

 {{ ad:carbon }}

 ## Ternary operator